Josephine Hayes is an Agent.

 Jo enjoys working collaboratively and the creative process of working hands-on editorially with authors and advising on manuscripts with the intention of finding the right editor and publishing house for authors’ work.

-She is currently open to submissions of children’s books that you can nimbly describe in one or two sentences and is particularly looking for stories with unexpected twists, ‘real-world’ books with a sprinkling of magic, a unique voice or unreliable narrator, brilliant world-building, epic journeys, classic adventures, alternative worlds, and diverse and marginalised authors writing across all genres and age ranges.
+She is currently open to submissions of children’s books that you can nimbly describe in one or two sentences and is particularly looking for contemporary stories with unexpected twists, ‘real-world’ books, a unique voice or unreliable narrator, and diverse and marginalised authors writing across all genres and age ranges.

 She naturally gravitates towards quality middle-grade fiction, especially a good mystery or adventure with a dash of light fantasy (nothing high fantasy), or something whacky with a great sense of humour.
 In teen and YA fiction she loves an anti-hero, and is always keen to see strong young female characters taking centre stage.
 She’s after a standout YA romance or something with strong relationships and characters who you fall in love with and think about even when you’re not reading.
 Across 7+ to YA she’s looking for humourous chapter books with series potential, particularly for readers at the younger end.
 She’s also searching for children’s author/illustrators for 2-7+ with a contemporary, quirky style and non-rhyming picture book texts.